rrader/light-bot/README.md

 - Router can send status on every check (no need to track state)
 - API handles deduplication
 - Single source of truth for status changes

+## Credits

+This project uses code adapted from [yasno_hass](https://github.com/kuzin2006/yasno_hass) by @kuzin2006, a minimalistic Yasno API parser originally designed for Home Assistant.
+The API client and data models have been adapted to work as a standalone module for monitoring power outages in Ukraine.